 Prepare the dough in the bread maker

-Place the flour on top of the fluid ingredients.
+- Place the flour on top of the liquid ingredients.

 Prepare the plums